benjamin421/thebenjamin/content/research/freeenergyaging.md

 ### The Main Idea
 I believe that by using the free energy principle to denote the model structure of the aging process, we can gain a new level of understanding as to why these changes are taking place in our bodies and bringing about less resilient phenotypes at large.

-That new level of understandning is:
+That new level of understanding is:

 **Loss of epigenetic markers are the means by which our body adheres to the free energy principle: decreasing transition uncertainty by adapting them towards a more energy minimizing state of function.**